wellcometrust/WellcomeML/README.md

 # WellcomeML utils
+**!!!!!
+Note this repository is now deprecated and is no longer maintained !!!!!**

 This package contains common utility functions for usual tasks at the Wellcome Trust, in particular functionalities for processing, embedding and classifying text data.
 This includes